An open AI skill · v1.1.0 · CC BY 4.0

 The experiences we create matter more.

-AI has a real environmental footprint.
-But that footprint is small compared to the sustainability impact embedded in the experiences AI helps us build — the onboarding flows, recommendation engines, purchasing pathways, and service designs that shape the daily decisions of millions of people.
+Turn AI into a sustainability solution.
+Using AI for design can have a real environmental footprint.
+But that footprint is small compared to the sustainability impact embedded in the experiences AI helps us build: the onboarding flows, recommendation engines, purchasing pathways, and service designs that shape the daily decisions of millions of people.

+Use your leverage for positive impact.
 CX and UX professionals collectively manage the experience layer: where demand meets supply, where behaviors are shaped, and where markets signal what they want from the systems that serve them.
-That's enormous leverage — and it's mostly going unused on sustainability.
+That’s enormous leverage you have to shape parts of work and life to be more sustainable.

 always integrated.

-When active, the sustainability skill instructs AI to apply four analytical behaviors to every relevant response — woven into the work, not appended to it.
+When active, the sustainability skill instructs AI to apply four analytical factors to every relevant response, woven into the work you’re already doing.

 01 — Analysis